Milan Bolden-Morris: Coaching career

 In March 2022, the Michigan Wolverines football team hired Bolden-Morris as a graduate assistant coach who would work with quarterbacks.
 Michigan football coach Jim Harbaugh reportedly described Bolden-Morris as a “bright, intelligent and competitive young woman who will be a great addition to our program and offensive coaching staff," and noted that he has "always believed in providing opportunities for individuals who are passionate about football, and Mimi is someone who has shown that drive to become a football coach."
 She started the job in June 2022.

 On her hiring, Bolden-Morris said, "The opportunity to be the first female GA in the Power Five, especially the Big Ten, is an absolute honor.
 It speaks volumes to the efforts that Coach Harbaugh has made to create an environment of inclusion.
 These opportunities have been an anomaly for a black woman until recently.
 Growing up watching my dad coach my brother, it has always been my dream to be a part of a football team in some form, so this opportunity is allowing me to live out a dream of mine, especially working with quarterbacks.
-Coming from the basketball world, guards and quarterbacks are one in the same.
+Coming from the basketball world, guards and quarterbacks are one and the same.
 Both have the ability to make decisions under duress, read defenses, take care of the ball, and execute with precision and accuracy."

 Bolden-Morris's first game as an assistant was when Michigan beat the Colorado State Rams (51-7) on September 3, 2022.

 Her younger brother, Mike Morris, is a senior defensive end on the 2022 team.

 Per the Associated Press, Bolden-Morris is believed to be the first female graduate assistant football coach at a Power Five school since Carol White worked as a kicking assistant at Georgia Tech in the 1980s, and the first ever in the Big Ten.